divvun/divvun-webeditor/README.md

 - Real-time grammar checking with wavy underlines (red for typos, blue for other errors)
 - Custom context menu with correction suggestions
-- Support for Northern Sami, Southern Sami, Lule Sami, and Faroese
 - Check-as-you-type with 800ms debounce
 - Disabled native spellcheck